spiffe/spiffe.io/content/docs/latest/spire/understand/concepts.md

 \* see also [mapping workloads to multiple nodes](https://spiffe.io/docs/latest/spire/using/registering/#mapping-workloads-to-multiple-nodes).

-The resulting set of registratino entries is the agent.
+The server sends the resulting set of _authorized_ registration entries to the agent.

 # SPIRE Concepts